LennartFr/Blockchain-at-Galvanize/README.md

     Creating ca.example.com ...

       CA: Certificate Authority https://hyperledger-fabric-ca.readthedocs.io/en/latest/
          Comment: It provides features such as:
-         1. registration of identities, or connects to LDAP as the user registry
+         1. Issues certificates to other network participants to enroll in the network, or connects to LDAP as the user registry
          2. issuance of Enrollment Certificates (ECerts)
          3. certificate renewal and revocation

     Creating orderer.example.com ...

         Comment: The Hyperledger fabric ordering service is intended to provide an atomic broadcast